jonseymour/idiomatic-console/README.md

     require("idiomatic-stdio").unbind();

 Multiple calls to rebind are possible and each should have the expected effect.
-In particular, the console call will eventually be handled by the platforms implementation of console.log/info() but process.stdout be substituted according to the dictates of the most recent call to rebind.
+In particular, the console call will eventually be handled by the platforms implementation of console.log/info() but with process.stdout substituted according to the dictates of the most recent call to rebind.

 Calls to unbind may not have the expected effect unless they are executed in the reverse order to the corresponding rebind() calls.